Rowetta: Personal life

 During her time on The X Factor, it was revealed that Rowetta had been a victim of domestic violence in the hands of her ex-husband Noel Satchell, whom she had married at the age of eighteen.
 Rowetta, who had two children with her ex-husband, fled the marriage in 1987 to hide in a refuge home, and the couple later divorced.
 Rowetta has since become a spokesperson for domestic violence awareness, and in 2005 featured in the BBC documentary Battered and Bruised.
-She also fronted the 2010 World Cup "End The Fear" campaign for Greater Manchester Police.
+She also fronted the 2010 World Cup "End the Fear" campaign for Greater Manchester Police.

+Allegations against Shaun Ryder

+In March 2025, Rowetta alleged that former Happy Mondays bandmate Shaun Ryder punched and knocked her unconscious in 2000 while they were travelling on a Stena Line ferry after performing at Dublin's Witness Festival.
+She claimed that her son witnessed the aftermath and that there were multiple witnesses present.
+Rowetta has since called for anyone with footage or knowledge of the incident to come forward.

+She also urged fellow Happy Mondays member Bez to corroborate her claims and has stated that she intends to seek legal advice and involve the police.

+Ryder has denied the allegations, with a spokesperson stating he was "shocked and dismayed" and had referred the matter to his lawyers.